writethedocs/www/docs/conf/au/2017/venue.rst

 Preferred seating will be provided for attendees who request it.
 Please contact us about any lighting requirements you may have, and we will do our best to meet them.

-All transit in Prague announce stops verbally in Czech only but have a visual display of of upcoming stops.

-Dietary requirements
+Bring your own (BYO) food
 ********************

-We aim to meet all dietary requirements.
-You will be able to specify these when purchasing your ticket.
-In case you have any special requests during the lunch breaks, please ask the venue staff and they will gladly accommodate you.
+Instead of having a lunch at the venue, we will head to the closest cafe's, pub or half a dozen places (including a few that cater to various dietary requirements).
+Melbourne has a great coffee culture and there are at least 2-3 really good cafe's within a 10 min walk that can cater to your caffeine needs.

 Restrooms
 *********

-Accessible restrooms are on the ground floor near the cloak room.
+Accessible restrooms are on the ground floor near the meeting room.
 The venue does not have gender-neutral or family restrooms available.
 Use the restroom for the gender with which you identify.

-Quiet room
-**********

-We will have a clearly marked quiet/lactation room available on the ground floor.
-This room is intended to be a calm and quiet place for anyone who needs to have a break from the bustle of the conference, and will not be used for socializing.

 Other Venues
 ************